 Church of the Company of Jesus

-The Jesuits built the church in the 17th century and intended it to be the most splendid church in Cusco.
-The rivalry and the “beauty” contest were so rude that even the pope at the time had to intervene.
+The Jesuits built the church in the 17th century, intending it to be the most splendid church in Cusco.
+The rivalry and the “beauty contest” were so rude that even the Pope at the time had to intervene.

 Today, you will find a beautiful church, the main altar leaves you speechless, and you can climb its towers and have spectacular views of the square.
-I highly recommended to visit it.
+I highly recommend visiting it.

 Convent of Santa Catalina de Siena